Pedro-Beirao/mindcuber-python/README.md

 Sorry I couldnt include this "automation" in this repo.
 Im new to github and this is really weird.

+Any questions, just open up an *issue*.
+I'll anwser at fast as possible.

 Hope this helped :)